bake/bin/README.md

 ## TODO

-- Allow to cast `varint`and `uvarint` toany number type.
+- Allow specifying a function for `length`.
-- Compare more than just `string`s.
+- Allow to cast `varint` and `uvarint` to any number type.
 - It is slow.
 Is shouldn't be.
 - Document available struct tags.
-- Allow for custom unmarshallers.
+- Move `size` logic into functions.

 ## Example